vlandham/captain_z/out/captain_z.md

 None of the pirates had thought of that as a possibility.

 "But Captain.
-It's still locked," Golden George said.
-He was most likely right, but no one would steal a chest without an idea about how you would open it.
+It still be locked," Golden George said.
+He was most likely right, but no one would steal a chest without an idea about how to open it.
 Captain Spears knew that much.

 "Blast that Zephyr," Spears sputtered.
 "Let's get to rowing.
 We'll track her down on the island."

 "In the dark?"
 Asked Barnacle Bill, looking a bit sheepish and scared.

 "The dark matters not.
-What does matter is that map," Captain Spears replied.
+What does matter is the map," Captain Spears replied.
 "Her with the map means none of the treasure for us, savvy?"

 Captain Spears was thinking about the map, but he was also thinking of the other piece of paper in that stolen chest.
 That letter that he was certainly a fool to keep.
 A fool for reading it, but read it he had.

 There was a chance she would never crack the code, leaving the plan unknown.
 Yes, there was that chance, but knowing that wily Captain Zephyr, it was a pretty small chance indeed.

 Captain Spears needed that letter and that map before everything was ruined.
-He couldn't bear to think of the trouble he'd be in if it was found out he let it all get stolen.
+He couldn't bear to think of the trouble he'd be in if it was found he let it all get stolen.
 Just the idea sent shivers down his back.

 #